Darakah/obsidian-timelines/README.md

 - No timeline span info block
 - Class name is wrong `ob-timelines` must be specified
 - The used date is not VALID, must be in the following format YEAR-MONTH-DAY-MINUTES (check info section below for more details)

+## Timeline Properties

+### Timeline Span block
+- Hidden in preview by default in order to keep the note clean

+### Date
+- The most important and essential info, if it is not valid the note will be ignored
+- Valid date format:
+  - `YEAR-MONTH-DAY-HOUR`
+  - Only integers (numbers) are allowed in the date other then the 4 seperators `-` used to distinguish the different groups
+  - The length of each element i.e. `YEAR` can be of any length for example `1234124314`
+  - The same applies to MONTH, DAY and HOUR. this means **if your input time is not valid the plugin will not check that**.
+Why this choice?
+If this plugin is used for a fantasy setup where the # of month are not only 12 for example.
+  - ALL 4 GROUPS must be specified however if they don't exist / not want to be shown replace them with a zero.
+For example if an event only has the year and the month it can be written as follows `2300-02-0-0` this will be rendered on the timeline as `2300-02` (the trailing zeros will be removed).
+For only a year `2300-0-0-0` -> `2300`